When it comes to maintenance, your organization is either taking a proactive approach or a reactive one.

 It’s been proven that proactive strategies, like preventive and predictive maintenance, can improve a facility’s bottom line in many ways: lowering maintenance costs, improving asset reliability and giving a 360-degree view of performance, just to name a few.

-However, a majority (66%) of organizations still rely on reactive practices to keep their operations going.
+However, a majority (66%) of organizations still rely on reactive maintenance practices to keep their operations going.

 Here, we’ll discuss each strategy to show the long-term benefits of proactive maintenance approaches.